-OPTIONAL MODULE LEARNING OBJECTIVES LEARNING OUTCOMES - TRAINEES WILL BE ABLE TO RESOURCES FOR SELF DIRECTED LEARNING Agroforestry Understand the principles of agroforestry Download to free Agroforestry Handbook - by Soil Association, Organic Research Centre, Woodland Trust and partners www.soilassociation.org/farmers- growers/technicalinformation/agroforestry-on-your- farm/download-the-agroforestry-handbook/ Understand the range of different types of agroforestry, Silvoarable silvopasture, wood pasture, forest garden etc. Be aware of how to approach agroforestry system design.
+OPTIONAL MODULE LEARNING OBJECTIVES LEARNING OUTCOMES - TRAINEES WILL BE ABLE TO RESOURCES FOR SELF DIRECTED LEARNING Agroforestry Understand the principles of agroforestry Download to free Agroforestry Handbook - by Soil Association, Organic Research Centre, Woodland Trust and partners Understand the range of different types of agroforestry, Silvoarable silvopasture, wood pasture, forest garden etc. Be aware of how to approach agroforestry system design.
 Objective setting for the trees within a farming systems, and planning the integration of trees into farming Understand how to maximising benefits to livestock, crops and trees within agroforestry systems Understand how to assess economics of agrforestry systems Be aware of the challenges in developing a successful agroforestry system, including capital cost, skills, harvesting and processing of products, spread of labour requirements and markets

-Many thanks to the Soil Association Future Growers scheme upon which much of this curriculum is based.
+Many thanks to the Soil Association for designing the original document upon which this curriculum is based.
 This version designed as a collaboration between LWA, OGA and SA, with support from Resilient Green Spaces.